-Tasmania is special because it has a lot to offer in a very small space.
+Tasmania is special because there are so many places to visit in Tasmania a very small space.
 Australia is huge and can seem really daunting when you’re faced with 1,200 to 2,000km trips every other week.
 In Tasmania, I only had to drive a few hundred kilometres to see a completely different landscape.
 For a landscape and nature photographer, it is a dream come true.
 Tasmania also has some great mountains and really good walking tracks.
 Where hiking is concerned, Tassie takes the cake.
 Australia’s mainland just doesn’t compare.

 Another memorable moment was exploring the area around the Bay of Fires.